How to Become an Effective Active Listener

 You'll want to learn to actively and deeply listen because these skills will help you become an effective business communicator.
 You can't become a great verbal communicator without the second half of the listening equation, active listening, strongly embraced.

 Understand What Constitutes Active or Deep Listening

-In active listening, the person who is the listener, conveys to the person whom he or she is listening to, their deepest respect.
-This is conveyed through a serious effort to focus in on and concentrate on the words and the meaning that the person who is communicating with them, is trying to convey.
+In deep or active listening, the person who is the listener, conveys to the person whom he or she is listening to, their deepest respect.
+This is conveyed through a serious effort to focus on and concentrate on the words and the meaning that the person who is communicating with them, is trying to convey.

 In deep or active listening:

 - The listener asks questions that probe and focus on understanding and clarifying the meaning of what the communicator is trying to convey.
 The listener does not spend the time formulating an answer or response to the speaker's communication in their minds while the other person is speaking to them.

 - The listener focuses his or her mind and full attention on the words and meaning of the person communicating as observed and heard through such components of speaking as their words, the tone of voice, nonverbal facial expressions and body language, examples, and speaking speed.

 - The goal of active listening is shared meaning in which the listener and the person communicating are in agreement about the message that was conveyed from one to the other.
 (This does not mean that you agree with the speaker, just that you are absolutely certain that you understand the message they were attempting to convey.)

 - In deep or active listening, the listener provides to the person attempting to communicate, affirming body language, murmured agreement words, and other sounds and actions that help the person communicating feel heard out and listened to.
 For example, you can nod your head, smile, say "yes, I understand," and use other methods of providing feedback as you listen.

 Eliminate Listening Bad Habits to Become an Effective Active Listener